sanger-bentley-group/deep_seq_analysis/README.md

-# Deep Sequencing Pipeline for _Streptococcus Pneumoniae_ within-host diversity in Vietnam
+# Deep sequencing pipeline for the farm

 _Author: Victoria Dyster_